lawrenceslng/Packer-Terraform_Example/README.md

 Inspect your created infrastructure in the AWS Console.

 Once you are done, delete all created infrastructure by running `terraform destroy` in the terminal.
 Again, enter `yes` to confirm.

+Delete the AMI that was created as well during the packer process to avoid additional charges.

 ## Steps